About Education Governance at Wageningen University

 The Board of Education is responsible for the content, quality, and innovation of the degree programmes.

-1. The BoE advises2 the Executive Board on the establishment and discontinuance of degree programmes and chairs, the educational framework, general education issues and the Education and Examination Regulations (EER).
+1. The BoE advises the Executive Board on the establishment and discontinuance of degree programmes and chairs, the educational framework, general education issues and the Education and Examination Regulations (EER).
 The BoE operates within the framework set by the Executive Board (BRR 23.1,2).

 2. The Dean of Education acts as the technical chair of the BoE (BBR 22.3; 13.4) and prepares educational policies for the BoE and the Executive Board (BBR 13.3).